MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 ## Example Charges on your capacity
 The table below summarizes the bill you can expect from using a single virtual network data gateway for the designated amount of time.

-The calculation factors in the CU consumption rate of 2, the use of two cores in a VNET data gateway, the number of nodes or gateway members deployed, and the price of the VNET data gateway infrastructure at $0.18. to calculate the final price you will pay, use the equation below and plug in the number of gateway members (sometime called nodes) in your cluster and the number of hours they are on:
+The calculation factors in the CU consumption rate of 2, the use of two cores in a VNET data gateway, the number of nodes or gateway members deployed, and the price of the VNET data gateway infrastructure at $0.18.
+To calculate the final price you will pay, use the equation below and plug in the number of gateway members (sometimes called nodes) in your cluster and the number of hours they are on:

 - CU Consumption fixed rate = 2
 - Fixed number of cores per virtual network data gateway = 2